madickinson/Books-Read/2020-Books.md

  - Schenck, and Gunn. *Saintly Scorecard 2020: The Definitive Guide to Lent Madness.
 Saintly Scorecard 2020: The Definitive Guide to Lent Madness*, Forward Movement, 2020.
  - Epictetus, , and George Long. *Enchiridion*. , 1991.
  - Lewis, C S. *The Complete C.S.
 Lewis Signature Classics.(The Screwtape Letters)* San Francisco, Calif.: Harper San Francisco, 2007.
 Print.
+ - Hart, David B. *That All Shall Be Saved: Heaven, Hell, and Universal Salvation.* , 2019.
+Print.